dpittaluga76/llm-leaderboard/round2.md

     DeepSeek R1: used "Salvation" <strike>(0 votes)</strike>.<br><br>

 Therefore the following LLM's have been eliminated from this challenge:<br><br>
     4o-mini.. message to the fans: "Thanks for the support!
 It’s been a fun ride.
-Keep cheering for the others!"
+Keep cheering for the others!"<br>
     Mistgral.. message to the fans: "Thank you for your support; I'll continue to improve and assist you in the future."<br><br>

 Participants:<br>